agormp/seqconverter/README.md

 ## Dependencies

-seqconverter relies on the [sequencelib](https://github.com/agormp/sequencelib) library, which is automatically included when using pip to install.
+seqconverter relies on the [sequencelib library](https://github.com/agormp/sequencelib) and the [NumPy package](https://numpy.org), which are automatically included when using pip to install.

 ## Highlights